Secure CheckoutPersonal information is secured with SSL technology.

 Public-Private Partnerships for Infrastructure - Principles of Policy and Finance, Second Edition explains how public private partnerships are prepared, procured, financed, and managed from both the public- and private-sector perspectives.
 As the use of public private partnerships continues to develop world-wide, both in the area of public policy and private financing and contracting, the Second Edition of this leading textbook:

-- Draws from the authors’ experience and practice in both mature and developing PPP markets to provide a perspective on practical application of the key underlying principles.
+- Draws from the authors’ experience and practice in PPP markets worldwide to provide a perspective on practical application of the key underlying principles

-- Includes a comprehensive glossary of technical and financial terms used in the PPP sector.
+- Includes an extensive glossary of technical and financial terms used in the PPP sector

 - Includes more technical information and a stronger legal perspective than other books